danknights/mice5035/tutorials/01_preprocessing/README.md

 # exit and save the file with control-x, then “y”, then “enter”.

-# log out with control-d
+# reload the .bash_profile file
-# do this twice because you logged in once to the login node
+# You will not need to do this next time you log in.
-# and then again with “isub”

-# when you log back in, SHI7 should be usable.
+source ~/.bash_profile

+# change back to your home directory
+cd

+# test that shi7.py runs
+shi7.py
 ```